jon-starnes/jon-starnes.old-site/_posts/blog/2016-08-23-bureau-of-labor-statistics-data-with-blscrapeR.md

 ---

 It's always a good idea to do a spot check or 'sanity check' of the data before moving ahead.

-The *head()* and *tail()* functions in R are useful for checking the beginning or the end of datasets.
+*Note: I converted the seriesID character data into factor data (2 values), then reversed the factor order so that unemployed and under-employed data would be colored and shown in the order presented above.*

 {% highlight r %}